AlexYodice/SortingAlgorithmsInJava/README.md

 # Shoe Sorting Project

-This project aims to demonstrate various sorting algorithms implemented in Java to sort an array of shoe sizes.
-It was developed as part of personal real-life work experience to improve coding skills and understanding of sorting algorithms.
+This project had mainly the purpose of demonstrating various sorting algorithms implemented in Java, the programs purpose was to sort an array of shoe sizes.
+It was developed as part of personal real-life work experience> I was aiming to improve my coding skills and understanding of Java using some sorting algorithms.

 # Introduction